fadgadahababashirdev/Mvend-api-challenge/README.md

 - **Error Handling**: Errors are handled and returned in a JSON format with appropriate status codes.
 - **Database Configuration**: The project uses PostgreSQL, configured through Sequelize.
 Update database credentials in `.env` as needed.

-For any questions, please reach out via [your preferred contact method].
+For any questions, please reach out via contacts:0793366074 email:fadgadahababashirdev@gmail.com
 ---

 This README provides the basic information needed to understand and get started with the API, making it accessible for further development or deployment.